syncfusion-content/xamarin-docs/Xamarin/Parallax-View/GettingStarted.md

 ---
 layout: post
 title: Getting Started for Syncfusion Essential Xamarin.Forms SfParallaxView
-description: How to create a parallax view, add content and source, speed and orientation.
+description: Learn how to create a simple parallax view by adding content and source, speed and orientation.
 platform: xamarin
 control: SfParallaxView
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Xamarin ParallaxView (SfParallaxView)

 This section explains the steps required to configure the [`SfParallaxView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ParallaxView.SfParallaxView.html) control and add basic elements to it using various APIs.